fraserclark/fraserclark/README.md

-A freelance developer from Edinburgh
+A software and web developer from Edinburgh